 Here it is October, and I’m relieved by the cooler, beautiful weather.
 Yet the boys are full swing into their new homeschool year, and I’m already feeling the crunch of time.
 Sometimes I sit and breathe and remember that all will be well.
-No matter what we get done or don’t get done, the boys are growing into intelligent, caring people, and what more can I ask for?
+No matter what we get done or don’t get done, my boys are growing into intelligent, caring people, and what more can I ask for?

 Whether I like it or not, life is always changing.
 By that I mean people change and circumstances change, and I can’t control it.
 I’m getting older, and my body doesn’t agree with what my mind wants it to do.
 I can’t get society to act in ways that I wish it would, so instead I accept what is, and I do what little I can to help my family and make the world a better place.

 One thing I have always loved to do is offer encouragement to other homeschooling parents.
 I don’t do this because I’m an expert at it.
 I carefully consider my every move on this unsure journey.
 However, I feel confident I have found some things that work well for the boys and me, and as they get older, I find it’s the boys themselves who are validating the overall choice to homeschool, go at their pace, and focus on their interests.
 (This doesn’t mean I think everything is perfect or that I don’t wish I had more resources at my fingertips!)